 Vegan is delicious food at social gatherings.
 Everyone wants to know the recipe and you can tell them that it’s vegan.

 Vegan is normal.
-You eat three meals a day and might occasionally swat a mosquito.
+You may occasionally encounter ethical dilemmas, but let the principles of dynamic harmlessness guide your actions.
 You interact with people who don’t always think like you, but there is mutual respect among all of you.

 Vegan is the pillars of ahimsa integrated into your daily life.
 Ahimsa is not just nonharming but a commitment to creating positive action for a better world.
 See ahimsa on this website for further explanation.

 Vegan is a grassroots nonviolent revolution fueled by independent thought.
 Each person has the ability to contribute to reaching the tipping point at which this concept becomes held by the majority.